Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 The 60-Second Formula: The “Zero-Decision” Canva Routine

-- Duplicate your base template (do not start from scratch).
+- Duplicate your base template (don’t start from scratch).

-- Swap the photos first (hero image + supporting images).
+- Swap the photos first (hero image plus supporting images).

-- Replace the 5 core text fields only:
+- Replace only the 5 core text fields:

 - Address